andywinn76/SIHelper/README.md

 - Press "Clear" to reset all element tallies.

 ## 💡 Future Enhancements
-- Add a thumbnail interface to select the spirit you're playing.
+- COMPLETE - Add a thumbnail interface to select the spirit you're playing.
 - Add a win/loss tracker.
 - Add a game glossary tab for referencing keywords.
 - Add Spirit aspect special innates and abilities.